maslovw/BilboT/README.md

 ## Usage

+### Commands

+- `/start` - Start the bot and see the welcome message
+- `/help` - Show help information and available commands
+- `/receipts` - List all your stored receipts
+- `/details <receipt_id>` - View detailed information for a specific receipt

+### How to Use

+1. Start a chat with the bot and send the `/start` command to get started
-- Send a photo of a receipt to the bot
+2. Send a photo of a receipt to the bot
-- Optionally add a caption to include notes about the receipt
+3. The bot will save the image and automatically extract information like:
+   - Items and their prices
+   - Store name
+   - Total amount
+   - Purchase date
+   - Payment method
-- Use `/list` to see your stored receipts
+4. Use `/receipts` to see a list of all your stored receipts
-- Use `/help` to see all available commands
+5. Use `/details <receipt_id>` to view detailed information about a specific receipt

+## AI Image Processing

+BilboT uses Ollama with the Qwen2.5vl:32b model for receipt image processing.
+This allows the bot to:

+1. Extract text from receipt images
+2. Identify individual items and their prices
+3. Recognize store names and payment methods
+4. Structure the data for easy retrieval

+The AI processing happens automatically when you send a receipt image.
+The structured data is then stored in the database for future reference.

 ## Project Structure